Ja'far Sobhani: Activities

+Political views

+In October 2023, Sobhani condemned Israeli attacks on the Gaza Strip and called them brutal and inhumane.
+He called on the international community and Muslim countries to oppose the attacks and urged the United Nations and Muslim leaders to take action to stop them.

+In 2026, following the February 28 attacks on Iran, Sobhani offered condolences for the killing of Ali Khamenei and other Iranian civilians, including women and children.
+He described Khamenei and the other victims as “wronged” and asked God not to let their blood go unanswered and to take revenge on their “wicked” and “vile” enemies.

 Books

 He has several Arabic and Persian books that are categorized in seven fields as Fiqh, Principles of Islamic jurisprudence, Tafsir, Ilm al-Kalam, Philosophy, History of Islam, and Biographical evaluation.
 In 2001, Doctrines of Shi'i Islam: A Compendium of Imami Beliefs and Practices book (ISBN 1860647804) was translated into English and published by I. B. Tauris.